Displaying 1 - 10 of 101

 The video provides key lessons learnt from COVID-19 on care reform from interviews with UNICEF, government and NGO staff in Rwanda, Uganda, Malawi and Kenya.

 The Eastern and Southern Africa Regional Learning Platform hosted a webinar on September 20, 2022, with panel of experts who explored how the social service workforce can be strengthened to support care reform in Eastern and Southern Africa.

 Although care reform is well established in some parts of the Eastern and Southern Africa, many countries in the region are just beginning their care reform journey.
 This short paper is aimed at these contexts.
 It explains what care reform is, the different components of care reform, why care reform is important and how to start a care reform process.

 Key lessons learnt on how to carry out effective care reform in Eastern and Southern Africa from the COVID 19 pandemic.

-This is the first monthly update of the Eastern and Southern Africa Regional Learning Platform published in March 2022.
+This is the monthly update of the Eastern and Southern Africa Regional Learning Platform published in September 2022.

 This webinar hosted by the ESARO Regional Learning Platform, provides nine lessons learned on care reform from the COVID-19 pandemic with examples from Malawi, Uganda and Kenya.